PolandOfficial Name: Republic of Poland

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Poland, you may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Poland is provided for general reference only, and may not be completely accurate in a particular location or circumstance.

-You must have an International Driving Permit (IDP), obtained prior to departure from the United States and a U.S. driver's license, in order to drive in Poland.
+You must have an International Driving Permit (IDP) obtained prior to departure from the United States and a U.S. driver's license in order to drive in Poland.
 A U.S. driver's license alone is not enough, and U.S. citizens cannot obtain IDPs in Poland.
 Only two U.S. automobile associations — the American Automobile Association (AAA) and the American Automobile Touring Alliance (AATA) — have been authorized by the U.S. Department of State to distribute IDPs.
 According to Polish law, an international driver’s license is only valid for six months.
 If you plan to stay for more than six months in Poland, you are required to obtain a Polish Driver’s License.
-Polish roadside services, while not always at American levels, are rapidly improving.
-The Polish Automobile Association (Polski Związek Motorowy Auto-Tour, equivalent to AAA) has multilingual operators and provides assistance countrywide 24/7.
+Polish roadside services, while not always at the level of services in the United States, are rapidly improving.
+The Polish Automobile Association (Polski Związek Motorowy Auto-Tour, analogous to AAA) has multilingual operators and provides assistance countrywide 24/7.
 You can reach them by calling (22) 532-8427, or (22) 532-8433.
 The police emergency number is 997, fire service is 998, ambulance service is 999, and the general emergency number is 112.
 Seat belts are compulsory in both the front and back seats, and children under the age of 12 are prohibited from riding in the front seat.
-Children younger than 12 years old and who are shorter than 4’11” must ride in a child car seat.
+Children younger than 12 years-old and who are shorter than 4’11” must ride in a child car seat.
 You must use headlights year round, at all times, day and night.
 The use of cellular phones while driving is prohibited except for hands-free models.
 Making a right turn on a red light is not allowed.
-Turning right on red with a green arrow is the equivalent of turning right on red in the U.S. Unlike in the United States, the green arrow in that case does NOT give you the right of way.
+Turning right on red with a green arrow is the equivalent of turning right on red in the United States.
+Unlike in the United States, the green arrow in that case does NOT give you the right of way.
 Police will ticket for traffic violations, and fines can be substantial.
 If you are a non-resident, you are expected to pay fines immediately to the police officer issuing the ticket.
 You must be prepared to pay in local currency, though in some cases credit cards are accepted.

 You should note that road fatalities are high in Poland, placing it among the more dangerous places to drive in Europe.
 There has been a substantial increase in the number of cars on Polish roads and driving, especially after dark, is hazardous.
 Roads are sometimes narrow, poorly lit, frequently under repair (especially in the summer months), and are often also used by pedestrians and cyclists.
 The Ministry of Infrastructure has a program called “Black Spot” (Czarny Punkt), which places signs at locations with a particularly high number of accidents and/or casualties.
 The signs have a black spot on a yellow background, and the road area around the “black spot” is marked with red diagonal lines.